Deforestation by continent: Central America

 The history of most Central American countries involves cycles of deforestation and reforestation.
-By the fifteenth century, intensive Mayan agriculture had significantly thinned the forests.
-Before Europeans arrived, forests covered 500,000 square kilometers – approximately 90% of the region.
+By the 15th century, intensive Mayan agriculture had significantly thinned the forests.
+Before Europeans arrived, forests covered 500,000 square km– approximately 90% of the region.
 Eventually, the forcing of "Europe's money economy on Latin America" created the demand for the exportation of primary products, which introduced the need for large amounts of cleared agricultural land to produce those products.
 Since the 1960s, cattle ranching has become the primary reason for land clearing.
 The lean grass-fed cattle produced by Central American ranches (as opposed to grain-fed cattle raised elsewhere) was perfectly suited for American fast-food restaurants and this seemingly bottomless market has created the so-called "hamburger connection" which links "consumer lifestyles in North America with deforestation in Central America".

 Northern America

 Canada

 In 2005, an estimated 56,000 hectares were deforested in Canada.
-Deforestation affected less than 0.02% of Canada’s forests in 2005.
+Deforestation affected less than 0.02% of Canada's forests in 2005.
 The agricultural sector accounted for just over half of the deforestation in 2005, the result of forests having been cleared for pasture or crops.
 The remainder was caused by urban development, transportation corridors, and recreation (19%); hydroelectric development (10%); the forest sector (10%); and other natural resource extraction industries (8%).
-About two thirds of this deforestation occurred in Canada’s boreal forest, mainly in Alberta, Saskatchewan, and Manitoba where the forest borders the Prairies.
+About two thirds of this deforestation occurred in Canada's boreal forest, mainly in Alberta, Saskatchewan, and Manitoba where the forest borders the Prairies.

 In Canada, prior to 2000, less than 8% of the boreal forest was protected from development and more than 50% has been allocated to logging companies for cutting.